Seiberg-Witten and Gromov invariants for self-dual harmonic 2-forms: Review of gauge theory

 This is a Banach manifold whose boundary $\partial\bB^\sigma(Y,\s)$ consists of reducible configurations (where $s=0$).
 The same setup applies to the case that $X$ is a closed 4-manifold.
-The integral cohomology ring $H^\ast(\bB^\sigma(M,\s);\ZZ)$, for $M$ either $Y$ or $X$, is isomorphic to the graded algebra
+The integral cohomology ring $H^*(\bB^\sigma(M,\s);\ZZ)$, for $M$ either $Y$ or $X$, is isomorphic to the graded algebra

-where $U$ is a 2-dimensional generator (see \cite{KronheimerMrowka:SWF}*{Proposition 9.7.1}).
+where $U$ is a 2-dimensional generator (see \cite{KM:book}*{Proposition 9.7.1}).

-We can construct a certain vector field $\vV^\sigma$ on $\bB^\sigma(Y,\s)$ using the pull-back of the gradient of the Chern-Simons-Dirac functional $\lL_\text{CSD}:\bB(Y,\s)\to\RR$ (see \cite{KronheimerMrowka:SWF}*{\S4.1}).
-Strictly speaking, the Chern-Simons-Dirac functional is not well-defined on $\bB(Y,\s)$ unless $c_1(\s)$ is torsion, but such spin-c structures are the only ones relevant to this paper.
-Likewise, the perturbed gradient $\grad\lL_\text{CSD}+\q$ gives rise to a vector field $\vV^\sigma+\q^\sigma$, where $\q$ is an ``abstract tame perturbation'' (see \cite{KronheimerMrowka:SWF}*{\S 10}).
-We always assume that $\q$ is chosen from a Banach space of tame perturbations so that all stationary points of $\vV^\sigma+\q^\sigma$ are nondegenerate.
+We can construct a certain vector field $\vV^\sigma$ on $\bB^\sigma(Y,\s)$ using the pull-back of the gradient of the Chern--Simons--Dirac functional $\lL_\text{CSD}:\bB(Y,\s)\to\RR$ (see \cite{KM:book}*{\S4.1}).
+Strictly speaking, the Chern--Simons--Dirac functional is not well-defined on $\bB(Y,\s)$ unless $c_1(\s)$ is torsion, but such spin-c structures are the only ones relevant to this paper.
+Likewise, the perturbed gradient $\grad\lL_\text{CSD}+\q$ gives rise to a vector field $\vV^\sigma+\q^\sigma$, where $\q$ is an ``abstract tame perturbation'' (see \cite{KM:book}*{\S 10}).
+We always assume that $\q$ is chosen from a residual subset of the Banach space of `large' tame perturbations introduced in \cite{KM:book}*{Theorem 11.6.1, Definition 11.6.3} so that all stationary points of $\vV^\sigma+\q^\sigma$ are nondegenerate (by \cite{KM:book}*{Theorem 12.1.2}).

 The critical points (i.e. stationary points) of $\vV^\sigma+\q^\sigma$ are either \textit{irreducibles} of the form $[\bA,s,\psi]$ with $s>0$ and $[\bA,s\psi]\in\crit(\grad\lL_\text{CSD}+\q)$, or \textit{reducibles} of the form $[\bA,0,\psi]$ with $\psi$ an eigenvector of $D_\bA$.
 A reducible is \textit{boundary-stable} (respectively, \textit{boundary-unstable}) if the corresponding eigenvalue is positive (respectively, negative).
 Denote by